analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet.md

 \end{align*}
 $$

-* The work done by the system when one of the extensive variables changes, and all other extensive variables are constant, is
+* The change in internal energy of the system when one of the extensive variables changes, and all other extensive variables are constant, is

 $$
 \begin{align*}